Polygons

 Fig. 2.2a: A Square built with B1 struts.
 Two HG1 struts represent the diagonal, they add to the length of a G1 strut.

-Fig. 2.2b: A Rectangle built with B1 and G1 struts, the latter was constructed in the previous Figure.
+Fig. 2.2b: A Rectangle built with B1 and G1 struts, the latter is the diagonal of the Square in Fig. 2.2a.

 Fig. 2.2c: To build a Golden rectangle, we start with a Square, with a unit side (B1), on the left.
 We then mark the middle of the lower edge, open the compass to the upper right corner, and then mark that distance on the horizontal axis.
 The width of the full figure is now φ, in this case the length of a B2 strut; the length added to the side of the original Square is 1 / φ.